briansune/Tensorflow-FFT-CNN/README.md

 # Purpose
-This is Windows based Tensorflow MNIST FFT CNN example.'
+This is Windows based Tensorflow MNIST FFT CNN example.
 This repository is an implementation of the paper [Spectral Representations for Convolutional Neural Networks](http://arxiv.org/abs/1506.03767) in [Tensorflow](http://tensorflow.org/)

 # Next Steps